-Over the 2020/2021 academic year, Nottingham’s award winning Pintsize Theatre has developed a new, innovative delivery format, in order to ensure that the charity can extend its support for the RSE and PHSCE curricula across schools, colleges and alternative education venues, in our area and beyond.
+Since 2020, Nottingham’s award winning Pintsize Theatre has developed a new, innovative delivery format, in order to ensure that the charity can extend its support for the RSE and PSHE curriculum across schools, colleges and alternative education venues, in our area and beyond.

-Over the summer break of 2020 we created four professional 'broadcast standard' podcast/ audio versions of our most popular existing workshops/plays, which can be utilized with ease, within individual classes, in lesson times, as and when staff wish.
+Since the summer break of 2020 we have created professional 'broadcast standard' podcast/ audio versions of our most popular existing workshops/plays, which can be utilized with ease, with individual classes, in lesson times as and when staff wish.

-These podcasts are set up to facilitate the same level of discussion and reflection on RSE and PHSCE issues, as the original live action workshops.
+These podcasts are set up to facilitate the same level of discussion and reflection on RSE and PSHE issues, as the original live action workshops.

 Each podcast is interactive throughout, at critical moments in the narrative, to allow for discussion of the issues raised and each is supported, as usual, by bespoke classroom resources.